 Route Sheets and GPS Files: Route sheets are available in excel format to registered riders if requested via email between two weeks and five days before the event.
 We cannot guarantee that advance route sheets will be 100% accurate.
 Though not anticipated, last-minute routing changes may be required.

 You may also download maps and GPS files from RideWithGPS.com.
 Please note that advance route sheets and gps files are provided as a courtesy and you use them at your own risk.
 Planet Ultra does not guarantee accuracy.
 Please further note the following very important caveats:

 Personal SAG Vehicles:

-191 miles with about 10,300′ of climbing.
-This route is significantly more challenging than the Spring route – with substantially more climbing and many steep pitches.
+193 (or so) miles with about 11,800′ of climbing.
+This route is significantly more challenging than the Spring route – but the change has also made the route more unique, with new roads and new challenges.
+The route stays closer to Solvang/Buellton, allowing for shorter options if needed/desired.
 Riders should expect to require a bit more time on the bike between checkpoints.
-As such, if a rider is concerned about riding 40+ challenging miles between water/food stops, then a camelbak or other hydration system is recommended.
+As such, if a rider is concerned about riding 30+ challenging miles between water/food stops, then a camelbak or other hydration system is recommended.

 Double Metric: Follows the double century route to Los Alamos and then diverts onto a loop of Palmer Road to Cat Canyon back to Los Alamos and returns via Drum Canyon.
 An outstanding, super fun route with great scenery!
 124 miles with about 6900′ climbing.